-Student(s): It depends on whether we have non-probabilistic or probabilistic criteria in choosing actions.
-With non-probabilistic criteria we use a payoff or loss function (table), which may have randomness in them.
-In that case we would expected payoff/expected loss.
-With probabilistic criteria we use a probability distribution over the states of the world (prior probabilities if no data is collected for the decision and posterior probabilities if data is collected).
+Student(s): It depends on whether we make decisions under ignorance or under risk in choosing actions.
+With decision-making under ignorance we use a payoff or loss function (table), which may have randomness in them.
+In that case we would use expected payoff/expected loss.
+With decision-making under risk we use a probability distribution over the states of the world (prior probabilities if no data is collected for the decision and posterior probabilities if data is collected).